12.11.2007

 The JLG LiftPod

-The company says that it fills the gap between ladders and larger aerial work platforms for one-person lift applications.
-It provides a working height of 4.4 metres, 150kgs lift capacity and weighs just 70 kgs.
+The company says that it fills the gap between ladders and larger aerial work platforms for one person lift applications.
+It provides a working height of 4.4 metres with a 150kg platform capacity and overall weight of just 70kg.

 The first unit, the LiftPod Model FS80 features a 600mm x 500mm work platform and includes a work tray for tools and materials.
-It also features a low platform entry height, single-hand interlocked control and proportional lift and descent.
+It also features a low platform entry height, single hand interlocked controller and proportional lift and descent.

 Please register to see all images